 The Advanced Material Testing Laboratory is equipped for its role as both a space for hands-on education and as a resource for cutting-edge research in the area of material science.
 It contains a range of equipment and technical support staff for the testing of material samples.
 Students can manipulate the interior space of the experimental environment with various materials and test the result to determine how color, surface textures, shade devices, lighting systems, and similar factors change the climate and perception of the space.

-Nooshin Moosavi received a Master of Interior Architecture degree from Woodbury University in Burbank California and Bachelor of Interior Design from Girne American University in North Cyprus.
+Nooshin Moosavi received a Master of Interior Design degree from Woodbury University in Burbank California and Bachelor of Interior Design from Girne American University in North Cyprus.
 Her approach to design was shaped by her background and a desire to share her experience with others.
 Her passion for design is in the details, and she believes every detail should follow the concept and have a relationship with the function.